soumyadipdas37/finescoop.github.io/source/_posts/dozens_of_activists_gather_in_notting_hill_for_million_people_march_in_blm_protest.md

-Bystander films man attempting to rape woman on subway platform Shocking moment Russian Su-27 crosses in front of US B-52 Trump caravan trucks drive through protesters in Portland MAGA caravan sprays \'ball bearings\' at BLM protesters in Portland Black Panther star Chadwick Boseman dies after battle with cancer Russian war planes get unnervingly close to American B-52 Private bullet plane revealed Otto Aviation Group LLC Windsurfer rescued after telescope user spotted him in difficulty French director colourises footage of a Victorian seaside Hordes of Trump fans drive into Portland and face off with BLM Kenosha shooting victim seen in video confronting armed men Anti-lockdown protesters gather in Trafalgar Square The Million People March is protesting against systemic racism and is taking place in lieu of this year\'s Notting Hill carnival
+Bystander films man attempting to rape woman on subway platform Shocking moment Russian Su-27 crosses in front of US B-52 Trump caravan trucks drive through protesters in Portland Black Panther star Chadwick Boseman dies after battle with cancer MAGA caravan sprays \'ball bearings\' at BLM protesters in Portland Russian war planes get unnervingly close to American B-52 Windsurfer rescued after telescope user spotted him in difficulty Private bullet plane revealed Otto Aviation Group LLC French director colourises footage of a Victorian seaside Boris Johnson and Dr Jenny Harries host back to school Q&A Hordes of Trump fans drive into Portland and face off with BLM Cop KICKS man in the BACK as he stands with his hands on his head The Million People March is protesting against systemic racism and is taking place in lieu of this year\'s Notting Hill carnival
 Protesters in Notting Hill in west London for an anti-racism demonstration.
 The carnival has been cancelled but replaced by demonstrators against systemic racism
 An anti-racism activist holds a placard as she takes part in a march in London today